IPCrypt Encryption Modes

 1

-Format Requirements: If you need to maintain the IP address format, use deterministic mode
+Format Requirements: If you need to maintain the IP address format, use deterministic or pfx mode

 2